envision-projects/envision-projects.github.io/content/embedded/test.md

 ![](/images/switchbot-curtain-hero.webp)

 T﻿he SwitchBot ($99 retail) is a similar solution that works on all ring-based curtains and rods.
-It works by simply running along the rod and inbetween the first and second curtain loops.
+It works by simply running along the rod and between the first and second curtain loops.

 ## P﻿arts Needed